FrancisVarga/Basement/README.md

 Contributing & Support
 ----------------------
-This project is not officially supported by Couchbase, but I do my best to keep it up-to-date with the SDK itself.
-Any help is greatly appreciated!

 If you want to hack on Basement, make sure you run Composer with `--dev` to have the development dependencies (like [PHPUnit](http://www.phpunit.de/)) installed.
 You can then invoke the test suite like this:

 ```